r-Techsupport/rTS_Wiki/docs/disks/dynamic-disks.md

 3. A dialog box will pop up asking you which disks you would like to convert to dynamic, select all the disks that you would like to span.

+    {: .warning .warning-icon }
-    > ❗ Do not convert the disk containing C:\
+    > Do not convert the disk containing C:\

+    {: .warning .warning-icon }
-    > ❗ Converting a disk to dynamic will wipe it
+    > Converting a disk to dynamic will wipe it

     ![assets/multiple-disks/dynamic1.png](/assets/multiple-disks/dynamic1.png)